The meaning of sovereignty: Ukrainian and European views of Russia’s war on Ukraine

 Acknowledgments

 This publication would not have been possible without the extraordinary work of ECFR’s Unlock team, particularly Pawel Zerka, who offered key analytical insights into the data and helped sharpen the authors’ arguments.
 Adam Harrison was a brilliant editor of various drafts and greatly improved the narrative flow of the text.
-Andreas Bock led strategic media outreach, Nastassia Zenovich visualized the data, Nele Anders and Julie Morgen managed advocacy, while Anand Sundar navigated successive drafts.
+Andreas Bock led strategic media outreach, Nastassia Zenovich visualized the data, Nele Anders and Julie Morgan managed advocacy, while Anand Sundar navigated successive drafts.
 The authors also thank Paul Hilder and his team at Datapraxis for collaborating on developing and analysing the European polling referred to in the report.
 Despite these contributions, any mistakes remain the authors’ own.

 ECFR partnered with Calouste Gulbenkian Foundation on this project.